iTwin/appui/docs/changehistory/NextVersion.md

   `@itwin/appui-layout-react` will no longer be published as a separate package.

-- Widget panels now use uniform iTwinUI borderless button for the pin, popout, docks and other buttons. #PRTBD
+- Widget panels now use uniform iTwinUI borderless button for the pin, popout, docks and other buttons. #705

 ## @itwin/components-react